DallanQ/lotr_duel_for_middle_earth/Manual.md

 - **Landmark tiles** immediately let you place Fortresses in regions of Middle-earth (see page 7) and benefit from unique effects *(see the Player Aid)*.

 > image of a fortress with an arrow pointing to a brown banner.
-With an arror followed by the words "*Region where you may place a Fortress*"
+With an arrow followed by the words "*Region where you may place a Fortress*"

 ## QUEST OF THE RING (page 6)